 Later on, he was chosen to become the Bishop of Antioch, (this is the city where the disciples were first called Christians) and used to call himself God-Bearer (Theophorus).

-Roman Emperor Trajan continued prosecuting Christians around the Roman empire including Antioch.
-St Ignatius was not killed in Antioch was taken to Rome by ten soldiers for persecution.
+Roman Emperor Trajan continued prosecuting Christians around the Roman Empire including Antioch.
+St Ignatius was not killed in Antioch and was taken to Rome by ten soldiers for persecution.

 - The Epistle to the Trallians,